cover-me/qtplot/README.md

 Download WinPython-32bit-2.7.9.5 installer and run it.
 The installer only copies files to a destination directory.

 Open "WinPython Command Prompt.exe" in the destination directory.
 Type "pip install qtplot".
-Some of you packages may be auto degraded/updated to meet the requirement of qtplot.
+Some of your packages may be auto degraded/updated to meet the requirement of qtplot.

 Find qtplot.exe in folder \python-2.7.9\Scripts.

 ### Freezes (packages) qtplot with PyInstaller
 With PyInstaller, you can package qtplot into a small and portable folder with an executable inside.

-Make sure your python meets the requirements of qtplot.
+Make sure your python meets the requirements of qtplot (by installing it with the methods above...).

-Download the whole project and created a .py file in the project folder, with the following codes:
+Download the whole project and create a .py file in the project folder, with the following codes:

 	from qtplot import qtplot
 	qtplot.main()